mudd-makerspace/mudd-makerspace.github.io/source/docs/policies.md

 * When you take a tool out of the makerspace, sign the tool out with the tool checkout sheet on the door.
 * All tools must be returned within one week of checking them out.
 If you are still using it, you may check it out again.

-## Resources

-Check out the resources tab above for more information.

-### Mentors

-Mentors are students who have signed up to be resources for other students with projects in their areas of expertise.
-A full list can be found under the mentors tab, or the door to the makerspace.
-If you are interested in becoming a mentor, email mudd-makerspace-leadership-l.

-### Office Hours

-We hold office hours every Sunday, 1 PM - 4 PM, with email reminders about the time.
-There is a probability of there being snacks.
-Makerspace leadership and mentors will be available for answer questions about projects or the makerspace in general.